 Antique Sutherland Tables are a Victorian invention of a much smaller gateleg table with a particularly narrow centre.
 It is the ideal serving table as they are of lovely larger proportions when extended but folds away neatly when not in use and when extended can make a very large surface as the drop flaps are usually long, almost to the floor and are supported on a gate leg action and have beautifully turned upright supports with a turned cross stretcher, four elegant scrolled splayed legs finished with porcelain castors.
 The earliest design was first seen in the 1850s with oval leaves and standing on pedestals.
 These are mainly constructed in Walnut or Mahogany and the best examples are in figured Burr walnut.
 They are quite dainty looking antique tables but surprisingly robust when extended as they were originally used to hold a full tea service which would include cups, saucers and tea pot.
 They were also quite often used for games playing and writing for the Victorian Lady.
-Have a look below at our lovely examples available for sale or look at many other designed here on our tables category, as we update this daily with new stock.
+Have a look below at our lovely antique Sutherland tables examples available for sale or look at many other designed here on our tables category, as we update this daily with new stock.

 Sutherland Tables for sale

 Below are a few examples of previously sold examples, but if any particular style looks of interest please let us know as we do get many similar designs in stock and we can try to locate something similar.